puppetlabs/puppet_metrics_dashboard/README.md

 This module is used to configure Telegraf, InfluxDB, and Grafana, and collect, store, and display metrics collected from Puppet services.
 By default, those components are installed on a separate Dashboard node by applying the base class of this module to that node.
-That class will automatically query PuppetDB for Puppet Infrastructure nodes (Masters, PuppetDB hosts, PostgreSQL hosts) or you can specify them via associated class parameters.
+That class will automatically query PuppetDB for Puppet Infrastructure nodes (Primary server, Compilers, PuppetDB hosts, PostgreSQL hosts) or you can specify them via associated class parameters.
 It is not recommended to apply the base class of this module to one of your Puppet Infrastructure nodes.

 You have the option to use the [included defined types](#profile-defined-types) to configure Telegraf to run on each Puppet Infrastructure node,